 Why this works:

-Curiosity – This opens a loop and makes you want to know what this exercise is.
+Curiosity – This opens a loop and makes you want to know which soil mix this is.

 Examples of this framework in action: